Congruences of Eisenstein series of level $\Gamma_1(N)$ via Dieudonn\'e theory of formal groups: Eisenstein series and Galois representations

-By Lubin-Tate deformation theory of formal groups, height $1$ formal groups over $R/p$ have unique deformations to $R$.
-This shows $\hom(\piet(R),\Zpx)\simeq H_c^1(\piet(R);\Zpx)$ classifies isomorphism classes of formal groups over $R$ with height $1$ reductions modulo $p$. \end{proof} This suggests a closed symmetric monoidal structure in the category of $1$-dimensional formal groups of height $1$.
-Let $\rho_i:\piet(R)\to\Zpx$ be the Galois descent data for the height $1$ formal groups $\Gh_i$, $i=1,2$.
+By the Lubin-Tate deformation theory of formal groups, height $1$ formal groups over $R/p$ have unique deformations to $R$.
+This yields $\hom(\piet(R),\Zpx)\cong H_c^1(\piet(R);\Zpx)$ classifies formal groups over $R$ with height $1$ reductions modulo $p$ up to isomorphisms. \end{proof} \Cref{prop:FG_Isom_ab} suggests a natural closed symmetric monoidal structure in the category of $1$-dimensional formal groups of height $1$.
+Let $\rho_i\colon \piet(R)\to\Zpx$ be the Galois descent data for the height $1$ formal groups $\Gh_i$, $i=1,2$.
 Then the Galois descent data for $\Gh_1\otimes \Gh_2$ is $\rho_1\cdot \rho_2$.
 In terms of Dieudonn\'e modules, this monoidal structure is described by